Skip to Content

 Security Deposit Laws in Texas

-In Texas, most residential leases require a security deposit.
-A security deposit helps cushion the landlord against property damage caused by a tenant’s negligence or carelessness.
+In Texas, most residential leases require the tenant to pay a security deposit.
+A security deposit is designed to protect the landlord against property damage caused by a tenant’s negligence or carelessness.
 In most cases, the security deposit is equivalent to one month’s rent.

-According to the Texas security deposit laws, landlords must follow specific rules when handling a tenant’s security deposits.
+According to the Texas security deposit laws, landlords must follow specific rules when handling a tenant’s security deposit.
+Proper procedures for managing security deposits are crucial.
 If they don’t, there are bound to be consequences.
 For help with managing your property in Lubbock, Texas contact us today and see how we can give you the peace of mind you deserve.

 security-deposit-laws-texas

-Here is a quick FAQ on the Texas security deposit laws:
+Here is a quick FAQ on the Texas security deposit law:

 1. Do Texas security deposit laws put a cap on the amount a landlord can charge a tenant for the security deposit?

-No, it does not.
-Landlords have a right to charge whatever amount they see fit.
+No, this law does not set a limit.
+Landlords have the right to charge whatever amount they see fit for the security deposit.

-While this may be the case at a state level, city and county laws may have limits on the exact security deposit amount.
-Landlords may also negotiate the amount according to certain criteria.
-For instance, they may charge according to the tenant’s rental history.
+While this may be the case at a state level, city and county law may have a limit on the exact security deposit amount.
+Landlords may also negotiate the amount according to certain criteria, such as the tenant’s rental history, the potential for normal wear and tear, and the terms of the rental agreement, as outlined under the Texas Property Code.
+Additionally, if the tenant surrenders the property, the security deposit may be adjusted based on these factors.

-2. Do landlords in Texas have to provide written notice after receipt of the renter’s security deposit?
+2. Do landlords in Texas have to provide written notice after receipt of tenants’ security deposit?

 No, they don’t.
-Landlords don’t have to give Texas tenants a written receipt for the deposit.
+Landlords are not required by law to give Texas tenants a written receipt for the security deposit.

 3. How should landlords store a tenant’s deposit in Texas?